-- A vessel with an engine that meets the more stringent emission standard is not available within two hours of when the vessel must be deployed; or - ii.
+- i.
+A vessel with an engine that meets the more stringent emission standard is not available within two hours of when the vessel must be deployed; or - ii.
 The total emissions associated with the use of a vessel with engine(s) that meet the more stringent emission standard would be greater than the total emissions associated with the use of the vessel with engine(s) that meet the next most stringent emission standard.
 For purposes of this subparagraph, when determining the total emissions associated with the use of a vessel with a particular engine, the Permittee shall include the emissions of the vessel that would occur when the vessel would be in transit to the WDA from the vessel's starting location.

-At a minimum, all applicable engines subject to this condition shall comply with emission standards (in terms of g/kW-hr) equal to or cleaner than EPA Tier 1 marine engine emission standards (for Category 3 Marine Engines) contained within 40 C.F.R. part 1042.
+At a minimum, all applicable engines subject to this condition shall comply with emission standards (in terms of g/kW-hr) equal to or cleaner than EPA Tier 1 marine engine emission standards (for Category 1 and Category 23 Marine Engines) for NO_X, HC, CO, and PM contained within 40 C.F.R. part 1042.
 [40 C.F.R. § 52.21, 310 CMR 7.00 Appendix A]